-Waiting for more information about your lymphoma
+Waiting for information about your lymphoma

 Waiting for treatment to begin

-Active monitoring (‘watch and wait’)
+Active monitoring (watch and wait)

-‘Watch and wait’ (active monitoring of the lymphoma) can be a difficult idea to understand.
-It might seem strange that you have a diagnosis of lymphoma but are not having treatment straightaway.
+Watch and wait (active monitoring of the lymphoma) can be a difficult idea to understand.
+It might seem strange that you have a cancer diagnosis but are not having treatment straightaway.